 On my most recent visit to Lancaster, I enjoyed a tour sponsored by The Amish Farm and Home.
 The deluxe tour I took consisted of several tours bundled together.
 Each of the tours can also be purchased separately.

-The Amish Farm and House and AAA Buggy Rides provided free admission.
+Note: The Amish Farm and House and AAA Buggy Rides provided free admission.
 All opinions remain my own.

 1. Amish House Tour